Shift Work Sleep Disorder: Causes, Symptoms, and 5 Ways to Manage It

 Bedtime reminders and sleep tracking across rotations

 A bedtime reminder timed to your specific shift pattern acts as a consistent cue to start winding down.
-Over time, your brain begins to associate that cue with sleep preparation regardless of the hour.
 Pairing this with sleep tracking helps you spot patterns — maybe your Tuesday night shifts consistently yield worse rest than Thursdays.
-Alarmy's Sleep Analysis can surface these trends, showing total sleep time, sleep cycles, and breathing data across different rotation days so you make decisions based on data rather than guesswork.
+Alarmy's Sleep Analysis tracks total sleep time, sleep cycles, and breathing data across different rotation days so you make decisions based on data rather than guesswork.

 Download Alarmy